Practising Mindfulness Latest Posts

 What am I doing that is in direct conflict with being consistent and stable?

-Diet, thoughts and behaviour, have a lot more to do with conflict than we might first realise.
-If we’re to find stability and consistency, self-discipline, must extend to all aspects of our lives .
+Diet, thoughts, and behaviour have a lot more to do with conflict than we might first realise.
+If we’re to find stability and consistency, self-discipline must extend to all aspects of our lives .

 Important ingredients to success